BlockstreamResearch/bip-frost-dkg/README.md

 *Raises*:

-- `HostseckeyError` - If the length of `hostseckey` is not 32 bytes.
+- `HostSeckeyError` - If the length of `hostseckey` is not 32 bytes.
 - `FaultyParticipantOrCoordinatorError` - If another known participant or the coordinator is faulty.
 See the documentation of the exception for further details.